reactiveui/splat/src/Splat.Microsoft.Extensions.DependencyInjection/README.md

 # Splat.Microsoft.Extensions.DependencyInjection

-## Using Autofac
+## Using Microsoft.Extensions.DependencyInjection

 `Splat.Microsoft.Extensions.DependencyInjection` is an adapter for `IMutableDependencyResolver`.
 It allows you to register your application dependencies in a MS DI `Container`.
 You can then use the container as Splat's internal dependency resolver.
-You can also choose to have the conainer controlled externally, for example using a [Generic Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.2#configureappconfiguration).
+You can also choose to have the container controlled externally, for example using a [Generic Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-2.2#configureappconfiguration).

 ### Register the Container